sannex/Skyscanner-API-Fetch/README.md

 #Features
 -You can select different dates in November which will show all the flights with departures and returns.
 - A button to select the cheapest flight of it all.
-- Displays all the details of each flight.
+- Displays all the details of each flight for each day.